Timothy Foster (settler): First settler of Winthrop, Maine

 Timothy Foster acquired a large tract of forest and meadow in Pondtown Plantation (now Winthrop, Maine) in 1764.
 The land, which he purchased for £26 (equivalent to about US$6,214 in 2025) from a traveling land speculator, was located on the western shore of Cobbosseecontee Lake.

 The name Cobbosseecontee comes from the Abenaki language, meaning "plenty of sturgeon."
 By the mid-18th century, ongoing conflicts between French and English colonists had severely disrupted Abenaki communities, with many being driven from their traditional lands in southern Maine.

 In 1765, Foster and his wife Sibboleth and their ten children relocated from Attleborough to Pondtown, becoming the first European pioneers to settle in the area.
 In 1766, Foster's 200-acre lot, designated as lot eight, was officially recorded in a colonial deed that required him to construct a house, cultivate and till at least five acres of land, and reside on the premises.
 The first frame house in Pondtown was constructed by the Fosters in 1769.
 The town of Winthrop was incorporated in 1771, with Timothy Foster being elected to its inaugural board of selectmen.

 Military service

+Maine Veteran Cemetery/Service Record index card for Captain Timothy Foster.

 The town of Winthrop petitioned the Massachusetts General Court in January of 1773 with grievances against the Parliament of the United Kingdom.
 Two years later Timothy Foster was commissioned an ensign in the local militia.
-In July 1776, Foster was made a captain of the 7th Company in Colonel Joseph North's 2nd Lincoln County Regiment of the Massachusetts Militia and, in the same year, Foster's company was at Fort Ticonderoga in New York.
-From 1778 Foster was a captain in William Lithgow's detachment, which in 1779 defended Lincoln County from British attack after the defeat of American naval forces in the Penobscot Expedition at Penobscot Bay.
+On July 23, 1776, Foster was made a captain of the 7th Company in Colonel Joseph North's 2nd Lincoln County Regiment of the Massachusetts Militia and, in the same year, Foster's company was at Fort Ticonderoga in New York.
+From 1778 Foster was a captain in Major William Lithgow's detachment, which in 1779 defended Lincoln County from British attack after the defeat of American naval forces in the Penobscot Expedition at Penobscot Bay.